classgraph/classgraph/README.md

 // [...Some time later...]
 // See if any timestamps on the classpath are more recent than the time of the
 // previous scan.
-(Even faster than classpath scanning, because classfiles
+Much faster than standard classpath scanning, because
-// don't have to be opened.)
-boolean classpathContentsModified =
+// only timestamps are checked, and jarfiles don't have to be opened. boolean classpathContentsModified =
     fastClassPathScanner.classpathContentsModifiedSinceScan();
 ```